 8.12 The initial 4 cards shall be dealt face down, the Player’s Hand to the Player’s Box and the Banker’s Hand to the Banker’s Box.

-8.13 The Dealer shall then pass the initial 2 cards drawn for the Player’s Hand to the Player, or to the Player’s Nominee as the case may be who shall take the cards, ensuring that they are continually in full view of everyone participating in the game and of the surveillance cameras.
-The cards must not be removed from the table.
+8.13 The Dealer shall then pass the initial 2 cards drawn for the Player’s Hand to the Player (or his/her Nominee) who shall take the cards, ensuring that they are continually in full view of everyone participating in the game and of the surveillance cameras, and promptly check them.
+Such cards must not be removed from the table by the Player (or his/her Nominee).

-8.14 Having checked the hand, the Player or their Nominee shall immediately turn the cards face up on the layout.
+8.14 Having checked the hand, the Player (or his/her Nominee) shall immediately turn the cards face up on the layout.
 The Dealer shall then announce the Point Count of the Player’s Hand and bring the cards face up back to the Player’s Box.

 8.15 The Dealer shall then pass the Banker’s Hand to the Banker or to the Banker’s Nominee as the case may be.
 Rules 8.13 and 8.14 shall apply to the Banker as if he/she were the Player, the Player’s Hand were the Banker’s Hand, and the Player’s Box the Banker’s Box.